 c.
 Controls over total dose.

 02.06 Programs.
 Determine the licensee’s actions to address and properly document development of the program from the functional program description provided to NRC staff during the application review process.
-Focus is on readiness for .
+Focus is on readiness for operation consistent with 10 CFR Part 20.

 Review the originating documents submitted by the licensee to determine the affected aspects of their program related to internal exposure control and assessment: